 News flash from Florida legislators: Telegraph era is over

-TALLAHASSEE, FL – Florida lawmakers are transmitting a news bulletin: The telegraph era is over.
+TALLAHASSEE, Fla. – Florida lawmakers are transmitting a news bulletin: The telegraph era is over.

 Before there was instant messaging, emails and even corded telephones, there was the reliable telegraph to instantaneously transmit messages far and wide.
 Now, people turn to the internet, text messaging, Twitter, gifs and emojis to write their long-distance notes.

-Note: This story has been corrected to remove a reference to the Pony Express, which began its brief operation in 1860, after the advent of the telegraph.